facebookresearch/AR-Depth/README.md

-Please see the Python noteook for an extensive README.
+Please see the Python notebook for the full README.